Clinical Director, High School and Adolescent Programming

 Qualifications and Experience:

-- Doctoral degree in child/adolescent psychiatry or psychology or school psychology strongly preferred.
+- MD or PhD in psychology with specialty in adolescents strongly preferred.
 MSW with the requisite experience will be considered.

 - At least 15 years of experience working with adolescents in schools or in the community; school-based experience strongly preferred.